Knowledge-Driven Federated Graph Learning on Model Heterogeneity: Experiments

 \subsection{Performance Comparison}

-To answer \textbf{Q1}, we conduct comprehensive comparative experiments to demonstrate the superior performance of FedGKC.
-Specifically, we test two scenarios under heterogeneous settings and further comparisons under non-heterogeneous settings. \textbf{1) Clients with Different Model Architectures.} In the first scenario, we evaluate the performance of FedGKC in a setting where client models have different architectures.
-The experimental results, detailed in Table \ref{tab:performance}, show that FedGKC significantly outperforms multiple baseline methods in this scenario.
-Knowledge distillation-based methods, like FML and FedKD, have demonstrated performance advantages in heterogeneous environments.
-In comparison to these methods, FedGKC achieves greater performance enhancements, with an average improvement of 2.31\% over FML and 2.34\% over FedKD.
-This indicates that FedGKC not only effectively handles model architectural heterogeneity but also achieves better knowledge transfer and model fusion across different architectures. \textbf{2) Clients with Different Model Scales.} In the second scenario, we consider the variations in model scales due to differences in the computational capabilities of various client devices.
-As shown in Table \ref{tab:performance2}, FedGKC demonstrates superior performance on the test set compared to other methods, with an average of 1.80\% higher accuracy than FML and 2.17\% higher accuracy than FedKD.
-It is confirmed that FedGKC can not only adapt to the heterogeneity of simple model architecture, but also support and perform well for models of different scales. \textbf{3) Comparative Experiments under Non-Heterogeneous Settings.} In addition to the experiments under heterogeneous settings, we also conduct comparative experiments in non-heterogeneous settings to evaluate the performance of FedGKC in traditional federated learning environments.
-The results, presented in Table \ref{tab:nonht}, show that despite being specifically designed for heterogeneous client scenarios, FedGKC performs exceptionally well even in non-heterogeneous settings, outperforming the baseline approach FedAvg by 10.5\% on average.
+To answer \textbf{Q1}, we conduct comprehensive experiments under heterogeneous and non-heterogeneous settings.
+Overall, FedGKC exhibits consistent improvements over all selected MHtFL baselines. \textbf{(1) Clients with Different Model Architectures.} Table~\ref{tab:performance} summarizes results when clients adopt different model architectures FedGKC achieves the best or second-best performance across all datasets and client configs, surpassing KD and prototype-based methods.
+Two strong partial-model strategies (i.e., FIARSE, FedPPN) exhibit competitive results due to their effective submodel selection and parameter coverage.
+However, their performances are less stable when architectural heterogeneity increases, as partial extraction/mapping struggles to preserve topology-aware signals across diverse GNN designs.
+In contrast, FedGKC decouples cross-client exchange via copilot models and integrates topology-aware distillation, resulting in superior overall accuracy and more robust transfer. \textbf{(2) Clients with Different Model Scales.} In the second scenario, we consider the variations in model scales due to differences in the computational capabilities of various client devices.
+As shown in Table~\ref{tab:performance2}, FedGKC demonstrates superior performance on the test set compared to other methods, with an average of 4.40\% higher accuracy than FML and 4.22\% higher accuracy than FedKD.
+It confirms that FedGKC can not only adapt to the heterogeneity of simple model architectures, but can also be extended to models of different scales, and performs well. \textbf{(3) Comparative Experiments under Non-Heterogeneous Settings.} In addition to the experiments under heterogeneous settings, we also conduct comparative experiments in non-heterogeneous settings to evaluate the performance of FedGKC in traditional federated learning environments.
+The results in Table~\ref{tab:nonht} show that despite being specifically designed for heterogeneous client scenarios, FedGKC performs exceptionally well even in non-heterogeneous settings, outperforming the baseline approach FedAvg by 10.5\% on average.
 FedGKC even surpasses federated learning methods tailored for homogeneous clients by an average of 1.07\% over the suboptimal method Fed-Pub, which further validates the generality and robustness of FedGKC.